 We can’t return, we can only look behind

 From where we came,

 In the circle game.” © Joni Mitchell

-That’s what we have had on our roundabout, on our very own roller coaster, 16 years of Disney’s Space Mountain, roaring through the skies with our six screaming, tumbling bundles of energy: WOO HOO what a ride!!
+That’s what we had on our carousel, our roundabout, in our bumper cars, on our very own roller coaster, 16 years of Disney’s Space Mountain, roaring through the skies with our six screaming, tumbling bundles of energy: Wow!
+What a ride!